Arcana (video game): Gameplay

-The map's tile based dungeons are, arguably, the most challenging aspect of the game.
-Seeing often only what is immediately before the characters, the player is free to move in the four primary compass directions.
+The map's tile-based dungeons only allow the player to see what is immediately before the characters.
+The player is free to move in cardinal directions.
 Labyrinthine in their design, and often fraught with dead ends and hidden dangers, the detail in the drawing of these dungeons compensates for their relative lack of animation.

 Battles within the game follow a strict turn system.
 As each character takes their turn, various options are presented to the player.
 Rooks, the principal character, possesses many of the vital battling techniques.
-Because he can switch the Elemental spirits, flee the battle, and use magical card spells which, though powerful, were expensive, Rooks is the most valuable resource to the party.
+Because he can switch the elemental spirits, flee the battle, and use magical card spells which, though powerful, were expensive, Rooks is the most valuable resource to the party.
 If Rooks is incapacitated, the entire party is crippled.
-A battle is followed with the reward of Experience Points and Gold.
+A battle is followed with the reward of experience points and gold.
 However, the level progression of all of the characters is standardized; there is no randomness to what statistics increase when a character levels up.

-Four elemental spirits, Sylph (Wind), Efrite (Fire), Dao (Earth), and Marid (Water), rotate through the same slot in the battle formation.
+Four elemental spirits, Sylph (wind), Efrite (fire), Dao (earth), and Marid (water), rotate through the same slot in the battle formation.
 Rooks and a spirit are always in the player's party, providing two other spots for party members.
 Unlike the human characters, an elemental can die and the game will continue.
 Their card will be torn, and they can be rotated out for a live elemental.
 If Rooks is incapacitated, however, the player can be stuck with a dead elemental.
-Spirits can be resurrected for a fee by the Spirit Healer who resides in each town, or by a spell Rooks can learn at a high experience level.
+Spirits can be resurrected for a fee by the spirit healer who resides in each town, or by a spell Rooks can learn at a high experience level.

 The game's difficulty is determined by various factors: